 Do you need it?
 No. Do you want it?
 Yes.
-I got my wine tote as a free gift when I joined a wine club.
+I got my wine tote as a gift when I joined a wine club.
 This one on Amazon is similar.

-If you do decide to join the wine club, make sure you check to see if there are any bonus offers with your travel credit card.
+If you decide to join the wine club, make sure you check to see if there are any bonus offers with your travel credit card.
 If you don’t have a travel reward credit card, I recommend the Chase Saphire Reserve or the American Express Platinum Card.